kerschke/flacco-tutorial/README.md

 # flacco Tutorial

+This repository contains the GitHub pages contents for the tutorial for [flacco](https://github.com/kerschke/flacco/).

-This tutorial is created using MkDocs.
+The tutorial is created using MkDocs.
 You can see the generated tutorial at http://kerschke.github.io/flacco-tutorial/site/.